-Industries are major users and can be called on to conserve groundwater and protect quality.
-There is a trend in some industries to reuse process water and hence save on costs and pollution loads and to contribute to groundwater resource conservation.
-There is an important function of government agencies here to regulate and allocate water to high yielding clean industries.
+- They can be called on to conserve groundwater and protect quality. - There is a trend in some industries to reuse process water and hence save on costs and pollution loads and to contribute to groundwater resource conservation. - There is an important function of government agencies here to regulate and allocate water to high yielding clean industries.